Step-by-step guide to designing redundant sensor networks

 return audit_record

-This architecture ensures that telemetry ingestion remains non-blocking while maintaining strict state tracking.
-The dedup_window_sec parameter prevents duplicate database writes during path overlap, and the primary_timeout_sec threshold eliminates flapping during transient RF interference by waiting for sustained primary silence (rather than counting secondary packets, which always arrive in parallel in a dual-path design).
-All state transitions are logged for direct extraction into validation reports.
+The dedup_window_sec parameter prevents duplicate database writes during path overlap.
+The primary_timeout_sec threshold eliminates flapping during transient RF interference by waiting for sustained primary silence — rather than counting secondary packets, which always arrive in parallel in a dual-path design.

 Step 4: Validation, Testing & Troubleshooting

-Deploying redundant networks requires rigorous validation before GMP release.
-Execute the following verification protocol:
+Deploying redundant networks requires rigorous validation before GMP release:

 - Path Degradation Simulation: Introduce controlled packet loss (15–20%) on the primary gateway using